DLXPlugins/wp-ajaxify-comments/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Released 2023-12-01
+* Fixing issue with Ajaxify loading on all pages.
+* Added better error messages for third-party plugins who use wp_die to display errors.

 = 2.1.0 =
 * Released 2023-10-25
 * New tabs: Added Integrations tab to showcase compatible plugins and a Lazy Load tab to control the lazy load options.